yeasy/learning_pickleball/20_faq_en.md

 Second is the **speed**.
 When the pace of the game is slow, amateurs and professional players seem to perform similar; but when the pace increases, amateurs often can't keep up, and turnovers increase.

+Another is the **ball control-ability**.
+Professional players have more precise control over the trajectory, landing point and rhythm of the ball, and often return a ball that is more difficult for opponents to handle.
+Amateur players often return the ball too high or too long, or even go out of bounds.

-Another is the **gaming consciousness**.
+The last one is the **gaming consciousness**.
 How to deal with the opponent's ball?
 Should I return a long ball or a short ball?
 Speed up or slow down?
 Where should I run after returning the ball?
 What is the other party's next intention?
 Amateur players usually don't think about these during the playing, while for professional players, these are as natural as breath.
 They will always choose the most favorable strategy for their own team and the most uncomfortable for the opponents.

 ## [Q7] How to choose a suitable paddle?
 **Answer**: According to the rules, the combined length and width of a pickleball paddle cannot exceed 24 inches (60.96 cm), of which the length cannot exceed 17 inches (43.18 cm).
 There is no limit to the thickness and weight of the paddle, but the common thickness range is 10 ~ 16 mm, and weight range is 7 ~ 9 oz.